 (a) affect the rights of the selected private practitioner to refuse instructions, to engage a private practitioner as agent or, on reasonable grounds, to entrust a matter or part of matter to another private practitioner;

-(b) permit the selected private practitioner, if shown on the panel of names as a member of a firm or director of an incorporated legal practice, to act otherwise than in the name of the firm or incorporated legal practice; or
+(b) permit the selected private practitioner, if shown on the panel of names as a partner or director of a law practice, to act otherwise than in the name of the law practice; or

-(c) permit the selected private practitioner, if shown on the panel of names as an employee of a private practitioner or firm of private practitioners or an officer or employee of an incorporated legal practice, to act otherwise than in the name of that private practitioner, firm or incorporated legal practice.
+(c) permit the selected private practitioner, if shown on the panel of names as an employee of a law practice, to act otherwise than in the name of that law practice.

 (5) The Commission shall, out of those private practitioners who have notified it of their willingness to act for persons receiving legal aid, prepare and maintain panels of names of private practitioners for the purposes of this section and the panels may be so prepared as to give effect to the preferences expressed by practitioners for the several branches of the law, types of practice, courts, or areas of the State.